wa7med/HEM-DeepRL-v2/README.md

-# HEM-DeepRL-v2
+# Home Energy Management Model.
-This file provides the instructions to run the model.
+This file provides instructions to run the model.

+# Description
+This model is an implementation of Deep Q learning for the purpose of Home Energy Management.

 ## Install DEPENDENCIES
 Some of the dependencies required to run the code, and some info about the environment (e.g., reward, actions, etc.).